dylanmc/CryptoBook/src/05_enigma.rst

 Pretty amazing!
 One limitation of this implementation is that it can only handle messages up to 100 characters long.
-That, and it's missing a number of features from our paper Enigma.
+That, and it's missing a few features from our paper Enigma.
+We'll take care of those in the next chapter.